 By Chelsea Cunningham

-To help with practising a zero-waste beauty routine, we’ve found a creative way of making reusable makeup remover pads at home. p.s this whole process is much quicker if you have a sewing machine at home.
+To help with practising a zero-waste beauty routine, we’ve found a creative way and will show you how to make reusable makeup remover pads at home. p.s this whole process is much quicker if you have a sewing machine at home.
 So dust off your sewing machines and get ready for some home economic flashbacks.

 What you'll need: